tsliwowicz/crayon/README.md

 * Note how the `from` field understands free text
 * Note that there is no `to` field, this means we want everything until now
-* We can choose any aggregation `unit` from 's','m','h','d' (second, minute, hour, day)
+* We can choose any aggregation `unit` from 'r','m','h','d' (second, minute, hour, day)
 * `name` is a regex of Metric names.
 * `server` (wildcard) is also omitted.
 We will get results from all servers.
 * `component` (wildcard) is also omitted.
 We will get results from all components.